ianhattwick/controlVoltage/README.md

 I prefer to keep the implementation simple and readable rather than efficient.
 No uses of timers or interrupts (other than millis()), minimal shorthand, etc.

-### Basic functionality
+## Basic functionality

-#### The core library gives you the ability to do generate trigger, gate, quantized CV, slew limiting, AR envelopes, etc.
+### The core library gives you the ability to generate cv signals: trigger, gate, quantized CV, slew limiting, AR envelopes, etc.

 For each CV signal, you must:
 1. create a modularCV object, e.g. modularCV chan1 = modularCV();